Tians97/NBA_World/README.md

   In NBA Data Visualization , users will be able to:

-  - Users can click on the plot to see more information
+  - Users can click on the map to see more information of the team (name, top players, honors)
-  - Finding out the NBA data in different seasons
+  - Finding out the NBA data in different seasons (depending on the api, how many seasons data do we have)
-  - Comparing stats between two players
+  - Click on the player, can se the player's informaiton (team, No., honor, avg point, shoot percentage, hot spot(with plot))
-  - Visualizing multiple NBA records
+  - Visualize multiple NBA records

 ## Technologies, Libraries, APIs ##